racket/rhombus/enforestation/0000-enforestation.md

 conventions by the Rhombus expander.

 Note that the names of implicit operators are not shrubbery operator tokens.
-Binding works in terms of Racket identifiers, whether for shrubbery identifiers for operators, so there's no inherent problem with using these “operator” names for binding.
+Mapping works in terms of Racket identifiers, whether for shrubbery identifiers for operators, so there's no inherent problem with using these “operator” names for mapping.
 Unlike explicitly referring to `#%app` in Racket, however, it is impossible for a program in shrubbery notation to explicitly refer to an implicit operator.

 ### API

-Normally, bindings for implicit operators need to be operator transformers, and not plain operators.
+Normally, mappings for implicit operators need to be operator transformers, and not plain operators.
 When an operator transformer's procedure receives a list of terms, there will be no representative to the implicit operator itself.
 For example, the first term in the list